 This section will outline the basic steps required to manually add a new RED to a UTM.
 In some cases, more detailed setup options may be desired, but this will be outside of the scope of this document.

-Note - 3G failover is covered in a later section
+Note: Mobile broadband failover is covered in a later section.

 If traffic from the remote LAN will pass through the RED tunnel and out to the internet, you will need to create a Masquerading rule.
 The instructions below will create a rule specifically for traffic from the remote LAN.